kjrstory/neocloud_comparison/README.md

 ## 📜 License

-This project is licensed under the MIT License – see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

-Inspired by the original [CloudComparer](https://github.com/ilyas-it83/CloudComparer) project by [@ilyas-it83](https://github.com/ilyas-it83), which compared AWS, Azure, and GCP services.
+Inspired by the original [CloudComparer](https://github.com/ilyas-it83/CloudComparer) project by [@ilyas-it83](https://github.com/ilyas-it83), which provides a comparison of traditional hyperscaler services — including AWS, Azure, GCP, and others..

----